mugdha98/EcoVille/README.md

 ### Get rid of the recyclable waste!!

-> WebApp for Recyclable Waste Management.
+> Website for Recyclable Waste Management.

 ### Tech Stacks Required: